 By the time Heyman reemerged as a solo artist in the late 1980s, he’d matured into a singularly distinctive songwriter with an uncanny ability to channel his vintage rock ’n’ roll influences into tunes that are both infectiously catchy and emotionally resonant.
 Those qualities were prominent on his self-released, home-recorded efforts Actual Size and Living Room!!
 Both generated considerable critical positive press and music-industry word of mouth, leading to a major-label deal with Sire/Warner Bros., which released the widely acclaimed Hey Man! in 1991.

 Recording for a corporate label helped to win RXH a wider audience and a higher media profile.
 But it also proved to be a frustrating experience, and it wasn’t long before he was back in indie territory, making and releasing his music on his own terms.
-His subsequent albums Cornerstone, Basic Glee, Rightovers, Actual Sighs, Intakes, Tiers/And Other Stories, X, Y and the reimagining of Hey Man! appropriately entitled Yeh Man!, as well as the EP Heyman, Hoosier and Herman (with guest vocalist Peter Noone of Herman’s Hermits) chronicled his ongoing musical evolution.
+His subsequent albums Cornerstone, Basic Glee, Rightovers, Actual Sighs, Intakes, Tiers/And Other Stories, X, Y, Incognito and the reimagining of Hey Man! appropriately entitled Yeh Man!, as well as the EP Heyman, Hoosier and Herman (with guest vocalist Peter Noone of Herman’s Hermits) chronicled his ongoing musical evolution to name but a few.
 Heyman also found time to release the career-spanning video retrospective X-Posures, and to pen the vivid rock ’n’ roll memoir Boom Harangue.

-RXH has worked with an array of other artists over the years, including several of his musical heroes.
+Besides working as a solo artist and with the Doughboys RXH has performed with a wide array of other artists over the years, including several of musical heroes.
 He’s played drums behind Beach Boys mastermind Brian Wilson, seminal guitar icon Link Wray, Left Banke leader Michael Brown and beloved indie troubadour Jonathan Richman.
-He also served as guitarist in Shangri-Las lead singer Mary Weiss’ band during her recent comeback, and played keyboards with soul legend Ben E. King.
+He also served as guitarist in Shangri-Las lead singer Mary Weiss’ band during her recent comeback and played keyboards with soul legend Ben E. King.